 Is it Okay to Drink Alcohol in the Hot Tub?

 Alcohol should be avoided when soaking in the spa for several reasons.
-Firstly, the warm environment increases blood circulation which can heighten the feeling of inebriation and impair judgement.
+Firstly, the warm environment increases blood circulation which can heighten the feeling of inebriation and impair judgment.
 Furthermore, drinking alcohol can cause dehydration, which impairs your body’s ability to regulate its internal temperature- not a good combination!

 Another reason is that there’s a risk of drink spillage, or worse, breaking a glass.
 Broken glass can pose a physical hazard to bathers and both occurrences can damage the hot tub mechanics.